xiaabdfe/bdfepush/docs/guide-4.md

 * Chests: Reload reduction chests are very useful.
 Otherwise any special power boost is fine.
 * Pants: Debuff resistance.

+The current meta of Black Mages is to have sufficient reload reduction to have main attacking rods on 0 reload.
+Therefore it is wise to calculate your reload reduction and look at your Rods reload.

 ### Medals
 Ice Golem.
 Debuff resistance if pants do not offer enough.
 Depending on party setup, Fighting Spirit and Faith can also be considered, especially if hitting damage cap.